adrivelasco/dummy-client-email/readme.md

 │   ├── /client/                    # Client entry point and specified
 │   ├── /components/                # Components separated by Helpers / UI / Views
 │   ├── /core/                      # Other core frameworks
-│   ├── /reducers/                  # Reducers for trigger that update the Redux Store │   ├── /server/                    # Node.js with Express server applica tion and API REST for client consume.
-│   ├── /store/                     # Contains a helper to build Redux store │   └── /utils/                     # JS Utils
+│   ├── /reducers/                  # Reducers for trigger that updates the Redux Store │   ├── /server/                    # Node.js with Express server applica tion and API REST for client consume │   ├── /store/                     # Contains a helper to build Redux store │   └── /utils/                     # JS Utils
 ├── .babelrc                        # Plugins and extensions for Babel ├── .editorconfig                   # Configuration for your IDE used ├── .eslintrc.json                  # ESLint configuration and rules for code consistency!
+├── .env.example                    # Environment variables
 └── package.json                    # The list of 3rd party libraries and utilities
 ```